rosasurfer/mt4-mql-framework/README.md

 ### Where can I download MetaTrader 4?
-Due to a DMCA notice from MetaQuotes I had to disable the downloads.
-At the moment MetaTrader 4 can only be downloaded from your broker's website.
+At the moment MetaTrader 4 can be downloaded from your broker's website or from this [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).

+Due to a DMCA notice from MetaQuotes I had to disable the direct downloads.
 I'm working on a solution to fix it.
-In the meantime you can download MetaTrader 4 from this [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).

 -----